AtteAalto/BINGO/README.md

 __Problem:__ The acceptance probabilities for the trajectory and the topology are (almost) zero.

-__Possible solutions:__ The step size of the trajectory (_parameters.etraj_) can be reduced, but it should not be below 0.1.
+__Possible solutions:__ The step size of the trajectory (_parameters.etraj_) can be reduced, but it should not be below 0.05.
 It is possible that the initial value for the process noise covariance is too small.
 Try to increase it by changing it inside the file _BINGO_init_ (_state.q_).
 There is also a heuristic temperature variable (_parameters.Theur_) which is one by default.
 It can be increased to about 1.5 to speed-up topology sampling.
 However, this method is heuristic, and then the sampling is not exactly what is claimed.

 __Problem:__ The method is very slow.

 __Possible solutions:__
   1. Consider parallelisation (see below).
   2. The gene expression trajectory is sampled on a finer grid where each measurement interval is divided into four parts (by default).
-This can be made coarser by changing _nstep_=3 inside the function _BINGO_init_.
+This can be made coarser by changing _nstep_ = 3 inside the function _BINGO_init_.
-  3. Number of pseudoinputs can be reduced inside _BINGO_init_ by setting _nr_pi_=40 (for example, default is 50).
+  3. Number of pseudoinputs can be reduced inside _BINGO_init_ by setting _nr_pi_ = 40 (for example, default is 50).
   4. Reduce dimension by throwing out genes whose expression data contains merely noise (which actually should be done anyway).
   5. If some genes are only interesting as potential regulators, they can be given to the method as inputs rather than as part of the time series data.